-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our shares of common stock; - each of our directors and director nominees; - · each of our named executive officers; and - all of our current directors and executive officers as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our shares of common stock; - each of our directors and director nominees; - each of our named executive officers; and - all of our current directors and executive officers as a group.

-The percentage ownership information is based on 21,059,895 shares of common stock outstanding as of the Record Date.
+The percentage ownership information is based on 20,629,454 shares of common stock outstanding as of the Record Date.
 Information with respect to beneficial ownership has been furnished by each director, officer, or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
 In addition, the rules attribute beneficial ownership of securities as of a particular date to persons who hold options or warrants to purchase shares of common stock and that are exercisable within 60 days of such date.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options or warrants for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.